hammer-hao/Starcraft_dashboard/index.md

 -Dropping players with unknown wins and losses -Dropping players with absert MMR scores
 -Converting wins and losses to integers

--Fixing league allocations based on league-MMR boundaries obtained from the API
+### Fixing league allocations based on league-MMR boundaries obtained from the API

-As a clarification, leagues are based on MMR, and each league as a corresponding MMR range that does not overlap with other leagues.
+As a clarification, leagues are based on specific MMR boundaries, and each league as a corresponding MMR range that does not overlap with other leagues.
+However, a portion of player of all MMR ranges are misplaced into the bronze league when their matchmaking rating suggests that they should be long in a much higher league.
+We spotted this problem initially while doing visualizations.
+Player-level characteristics around the Bronze-Silver boundary are not continous, but kinked.

 To obtain the boundaries, we collected the 'min_rating' for each league tier on all servers. getboundaries() returns a list of 3 lists of boundaries for each league tier on each server.